Budgeting can be a difficult task for anyone. But it’s especially tough when you have an irregular income.

 Where it “needs” to go will depend on the stability of your variable income, the status of your financial goals, and your priorities.

-It’s not inherently bad to spend money toward more fun or frivolous expenses as long as you’re making deliberate and informed spending decisions.
+It’s not inherently bad to spend money on more fun or frivolous expenses as long as you’re making deliberate and informed spending decisions.

 Create Your Own Predictability